YanNaing-w2hf/SuperStore_Sales_Analysis/README.md

 The findings are intended to support management decision-making and business growth strategies.

 ## Business Problem
-Management needs to visibility into:L
+Management needs to visibility into:
 - Sales performance trends
 - Profitability by product category
 - Customer segment contribution